-Best States to Live in for 2021
+Best States to Live in 2023

 Like never before, our homes have become an essential part of our lives.
 Today they are considerably more than the houses that we stay in.
 They are developing into our work environments, schools for our kids, and places of refuge that provide shelter steadiness, and insurance for our families through the ongoing health crisis.

 Have you ever considered moving to a new city or state in the US for better life and opportunities?

 You probably have, at some point, considered several factors like job market, median household income, cost of living, quality of life, personal finance etc. to figure out where best to move.
 There are a lot of factors about where you live that can impact your fulfillment and your happiness.
 Hence, moving to another area isn’t a choice that ought to be made lightly.

 Here’s the list of top best 10 states to live in the United States of America